Revolver (2005 film): Themes

+Guy Ritchie, while conceiving and executing the film, was interested in Kabbalah.
+The film itself is laced with references to Kabbalistic ideas, symbols, and numerological references.

 The trinity of Zach (either from Hebrew זְכַרְיָה Zechariah ′Yah has remembered′ or יִצְחָק Yitskhak [Isaac] '[he] will laugh'), Jake (from Hebrew יַעֲקֹב Yaʿaqov [Jacob] from the root עקב ʿqb 'to follow', 'to be behind', 'to supplant', 'circumvent', 'assail', 'overreach') and Avi (Hebrew אֲבִי ′my father′) are representative of Kabbalistic right, centre and left pillar energies, respectively.
-Avi is a black man who is somewhat effeminate in his physical appearance, clothing and mannerisms.
 The 'left pillar' or 'left column' in Kabbalistic traditions is often associated with 'the feminine' and with the colour black.
 Jake's surname is "Green", and the colour green is associated with Netzach, the sphere ruled by Venus (Love) on the Tree of Life.
 Zach is a hefty, gargantuan, white man who 'dresses down' in a very archetypically 'masculine' way.
 Both masculinity and the colour white are associated with right column or right pillar energies in Kabbalistic traditions.

 The number 32 comes up repeatedly.
 "The chess game has many mystical meanings.
 The Temple of Solomon was chequered like a chessboard, which has 64 squares and 32 pieces."
 The lift that Jake enters near the end of the movie has buttons for 32 floors.

-The dollar bills shown in Jack's money bags have a denomination of 12 (Twelve).
-No explanation for this has yet been discovered.
+The dollar bills shown in Jake's money bags have a denomination of 12; no explanation for this has yet been discovered.